oahehc/resume/README.md

 # Resume

-project for practice some new skill like typescript and css grid, and some cool service like Netlify, LogRocket, GitHub pages...
+project for practice some new skill like typescript and css grid, and some cool service like LogRocket, GitHub pages...

 ---